ka2in/mydocusaurus/blog/2022-01-30-first-blog-post.md

 If you are curious to know more about the reading direction in Japanese, I suggest you read the article [&ldquo;Is Japanese Read from Right to Left or Left to Right?&rdquo;](https://teamjapanese.com/japanese-read-right-left/) by Team Japanese.

-The presentation was quite interesting, but it had some flaws from the &ldquo;intercultural&rdquo; standpoint.
+Getting back to our presentation, it was quite interesting, but it had some flaws from the &ldquo;intercultural&rdquo; standpoint.
 Allow me to explain why.

 At a certain stage of the presentation, the speaker showed an antique artwork from the Arab-Islamic World, and pointed out that artists from the aforesaid region used ornaments because drawing human beings is not allowed for religious reasons.